Accesskey n skips to in-page navigation. Skip to the content start.

 could have the following styling:

-This would be the ideal way to style language fragments, because it is the only selector that can apply styling to the content of an element when the language of that content is declared earlier in a page.
+This is the ideal way to style language fragments, because it is the only selector that can apply styling to the content of an element when the language of that content is declared earlier in a page.

 Unlike :lang, this selector will only work for elements which carry a lang attribute (see Inheritance of language values).

-This method avoids the need to match the language declarations at all, and relies on class markup.
+This method avoids the need to match the language declarations at all, and relies on class or id attribute markup.
 Using an ordinary CSS class or id selector works with most browsers that support CSS.
-The disadvantage is that adding the class attributes takes up time and bandwidth.
+The disadvantage is that adding the attributes takes up time and bandwidth.

-For the markup example above, this would require us to change the XHTML code by adding class attributes as follows:
+For the markup example above, this would require us to change the HTML code by adding class attributes as follows:

 <p>It is polite to welcome people in their own language:</p>